 If going to Paris with kids, read my Ultimate Guide to Paris with Kids

-If you’re ready to get out of the city a bit and soak up some fun, fresh air, and country roads, I’ve rounded up my favorite day trips from Paris.
+If you’re ready to get out of the city a bit and soak up some fun, fresh air, and country roads, I’ve rounded up my favorite day trips outside of Paris.
 I often get asked: What are the best cities to visit in France?
 And these are places that we’ve been and loved.

 Our Favorite Easy Day Trips from Paris: